a tale of two pastas pastas with bolognese&pesto, fennel salad and tiramisu

 This salad is extremely simple and full of flavor.
 The fennel is what makes it so good….well the fennel and really tossing the salad with seasoning.
 I think the key to a good salad is in the dressing.
 You really have to toss the salad to make sure all the flavors are evenly and well…

-There are hundreds of different Bolognese sauces but this one is my favorite.
+There are hundreds of different Bolognese sauces, also known as ragù.
+This one is my own recipe that has been adapted over the years.
 The use of two different type meats, using pork or veal along with the beef, makes the sauce slightly less heavy.
-I often do not add any milk or cream to the sauce.
-However, adding the dairy makes the sauce smoother and…

 Fresh basil has such a strong, wonderful fragrance.
 It fills a room with its aroma and just begs to be put into some amazing dish.
 Liguria is a region in northwestern Italy where the most famous basil is grown under DOP conditions (denominazione d’origine protetta, a set of standards protecting the integrity of the basil…